inkyysleeves/react-teamwork/README.md

 Fetch external data to power React components, practice props and state, while all the while working as a team 💪

+Use git branches for each individual feature, don't forget to commit when some progress has been made

 ## Getting Started

 ### Clone down this repository